-Eye-Movement Desensitization and Reprocessing (EMDR) is a structured therapy that desensitizes reactions to distressing events.
+Eye-Movement Desensitization and Reprocessing (EMDR) is a structured therapy with bi-lateral stimulation to desensitize reactions to distressing events.

 Within each of us is a natural adaptive ability that helps us to move through most of the upsetting things that happen in life.
 However, despite our best efforts, sometimes very upsetting events continue to impact us causing anxiety and other strong reactions.

-It's believed that very disturbing experiences can interfere with brain processing and tend to block the brain's ability to integrate what has happened.
-After EMDR the disruptive event is remembered as part of the past, rather than consuming our attention and impacting our behavior, thoughts, and feelings in the present.
+Very disturbing experiences can interfere with brain processing and block the brain's ability to integrate what has happened.
+After EMDR the disruptive event is remembered as part of the past, rather than consuming attention and impacting behavior, thoughts, and feelings in the present.
 EMDR is unique in that it is designed to integrate all parts of the memory such as feelings, thoughts, and sensations using bi-lateral stimulation through eye movements, tones, or tapping.

-I frequently combine EMDR therapy with cognitive-behavioral therapy and mindfulness techniques for individual counseling.
-I'm an EMDR Certified Therapist, using the process since 2014.
+I combine EMDR therapy with mindfulness techniques, cognitive-behavioral therapy, skill building, and educational information in counseling sessions.
+I am an EMDR Certified Therapist with many EMDR advanced trainings, since 2014.
 EMDR is not appropriate for every person.
-In my practice it is available for individual counseling, and not part of couples counseling.
+In my practice it is available for individual counseling, and not typically part of couples counseling.

 Video courtesy of EMDR International Association:

 Video about EMDR : https://youtu.be/Pkfln-ZtWeY

-Signs of trauma are physical or emotional re-experiencing of the situation, fears, sadness, guilt, shame, isolation, avoidance, increased irritation, on-edge feelings, a negative belief about yourself, difficulty functioning, substance abuse, or other reactions that continue long after the event has passed.
+Trauma can include physical or emotional re-experiencing of the situation, fears, sadness, guilt, shame, isolation, avoidance, increased irritation, on-edge feelings, negative beliefs about the self, difficulty functioning, or other reactions that continue long after a disturbing event has passed.